 “We train people on identifying legitimate motivations that people have,” he says.
 “I’ve had to knock on so many doors of anti-immigrant people, and one of the things they’re so often worried about is the economy and jobs.”
 Affirming those fears creates an opening for a different story about immigrants.

-The A-B-C process demonstrates how moral reframing can be a powerful tool to connect with and persuade people who, on the surface, don’t have anything in common with our political orientation.
+The A-B-C process demonstrates how moral reframing can be a powerful tool to connect with people who, on the surface, don’t have anything in common with our political orientation.

 Insights from this experience and the research might be useful in the fight against COVID-19, by helping Americans to understand why measures like wearing masks and funding health care could be based on conservative foundations like purity, unity, and loyalty, as well as liberal ones like care and fairness.
 Willer and his colleagues have only recently started to apply their scientific insights to the pandemic, but they could help bridge divides between Americans who reject public-health measures and those who embrace them.